The Galleon Swim School

 Objectives:

-Backstroke challenge, 50m distance
+- Backstroke challenge, 100m distance

-Front crawl timing and rhythm
+- Front crawl timing and rhythm - over a longer distance whilst maintaining technique

-Backstroke and front crawl starts and turns.
+- Backstroke and front crawl starts and turns - from one stroke to the other

-Introduction to breaststroke leg kick
+- Mechanics of breaststroke leg kick

-Club Ready
+Club Ready (6:1 ratio)

 Club Ready is the final stage of the National Learn to Swim programme when swimmers will have mastered all the three main strokes and be ready to further develop in a club environment.